Board of Directors

 Board Chair / President

-Currently, Jennifer sit on the following Boards: Director and HRC Chair for Crescent Point Energy, Director and HRC Chair Calgary Zoo, Director Women in Mining Association Canada, Dean’s Advisory Council, Business School, University of Alberta.
-Jennifer holds a Bachelor of Commerce (Honors) from the University of Alberta and has her Directors Designation (ICD.D) from the Rotman School of Business, University of Toronto.
+Jennifer holds a Bachelor of Commerce Degree (honors) from the University of Alberta and has her Directors Designation, ICD.D, from The Rotman School of Business, University of Toronto.

 Director / Corporate Secretary